EnzymeAD/rustbook/src/Debugging.md

 Potentially also
 [creduce](https://github.com/csmith-project/creduce)

-### Supported Environment Variables
+### Supported RUSTFLAGS
-To support you while debugging, we have added support for various environment variables, which allow changing the behaviour of Enzyme, without recompiling rustc.
+To support you while debugging, we have added support for an experimental `-Z autodiff` flag to `RUSTFLAGS`, which allow changing the behaviour of Enzyme, without recompiling rustc.
-If you change your environment variables, you may need to run `cargo clean` to see the new behaviour.
-We currently support the following `RUSTFLAG` values for autodiff:
+We currently support the following values for `autodiff`:
 ```bash
 PrintTA // Print TypeAnalysis information
 PrintAA // Print ActivityAnalysis information